 Tobacco is found in cigarettes which are smoked and shisha which is smoked through a waterpipe (hookah).
 Tobacco contains the addictive substance nicotine.

 What does it look like?

-Shisha is the smoking of fruit flavoured tobacco using a water pipe.
-The tobacco is burnt and the smoke is sucked through the water pipe, which cools the smoke down allowing it to be breathed in by the smoker.
-However, smoking shisha for one hour can deliver the same health risks as smoking 100 cigarettes.
+Shisha is flavoured tobacco that is smoked using a water pipe (hookah).
+The tobacco is burned in a bowl containing charcoal and the smoke is sucked through the water pipe, which cools the smoke down allowing it to be breathed in by the smoker.

-Shisha is a part of Middle Eastern and Indian culture, but it seems to be becoming increasingly popular in the UK among non-Middle Eastern and Indian groups.
+Shisha is part of Middle Eastern and Indian culture, but it is also used in the UK among non-Middle Eastern and Indian groups.

 How does it make you feel?

 How does it make you feel?
 Smoking gives you a hit of nicotine, which is the addictive substance in tobacco.
 Nicotine is a stimulant which raises your heart rate and blood pressure.
 First time smokers often feel sick and dizzy when they inhale nicotine for the first time.

 Many smokeres believe that smoking tobacco helps them to relax and handle stress.
 But smoking actually increases anxiety and tension.
 Smoking interferes with certain chemicals in the brain.
 When a smoker hasn't had a cigarette for a while, the craving for another one makes them feel irritable and anxious.
 These feelings can be temporarily relieved when they light up a cigarette which is why smokers associate their improved mood with smoking.

 In fact, it's the effects of smoking itself that has more likely to have caused the anxiety in the first place.
 Cutting out smoking not only improves your mood but also reduces anxiety and stress.

 Physical health risks